 If the colony is making a new queen bee, or preparing to swarm, you may find queen cells.
 These special cells contain a developing queen bee larva or pupa.

 Queens are larger than workers or drones.
 They require a much larger cell for development.

 A queen cell is built horizontal to the face of the comb.
 They resemble a large peanut.
-Each one holds a developing queen pupa inside.
+Each one holds a developing queen inside.

 Hive Conditions Based on Brood

 Learning to recognize the various types of bee brood is an important aspect of beekeeping.
 The colony can not tell us what they are planning – and probably wouldn’t want to if they could.